blazium-engine/blazium-docs/tutorials/animation/introduction.rst

 Back and forth
 ~~~~~~~~~~~~~~

-Godot has an interesting feature that we can use in animations.
+Blazium has an interesting feature that we can use in animations.
 When Animation
 Looping is set but there's no keyframe specified at the end of the animation,
 the first keyframe is also the last.

-This means we can extend the animation length to four seconds now, and Godot
+This means we can extend the animation length to four seconds now, and Blazium
 will also calculate the frames from the last keyframe to the first, moving
 our sprite back and forth.